-The fellowship is sponsored by the Center for Italian Studies, the Italian Studies section of the Department of Romance Languages, and the Schoenberg Institute for Manuscript Studies.
+This annual invited fellowship is sponsored by the Center for Italian Studies, the Italian Studies section of the Department of Romance Languages, and the Schoenberg Institute for Manuscript Studies at the University of Pennsylvania.
 The recipient spends one week at Penn working on manuscript material from the library’s collections of rare books and manuscripts, offering, in exchange, a graduate-student workshop and a lecture on the research conducted while in residence.

 Maddalena Signorini is professor of Latin Paleography and Codicology at the University of Rome Tor Vergata, Italy.
 Her research focuses on medieval literacy, on the first writing in Romance vernaculars, and in more recent years, on Petrarch’s and Boccaccio’s handwriting, books, and libraries.
 During her fellowship, she will examine a selection of fifteenth-century Italian manuscripts with the aim of setting them in the broader context of Italian book production.

 Lecture: Texts on Flyleaves.
 An Investigation on Petrarch’s Writing Uses, held Thursday, February 27, 2020, 5:15 pm, Class of 1978 Orrery Pavilion, Kislak Center.
 Available to view here.

 Rhiannon Daniels is Senior Lecturer in Italian in the School of Modern Languages at the University of Bristol in England.
 Her research focuses on medieval and Renaissance culture, reception studies, and the history of the book, with a focus on finding ways of using the material form of manuscripts and printed books to (re)construct histories of reading and book production techniques.
 During her fellowship, she will be examining manuscript rubrics and annotations in Renaissance copies of Boccaccio’s Decameron.